Margaret M. Sweeney: Early life, education, and career

 Born in Baltimore, Maryland, Sweeney received a Bachelor of Arts in history from Notre Dame of Maryland in 1977, and Juris Doctor from Delaware Law School in 1981.

 Sweeney served as a Delaware Family Court Master presiding over cases involving domestic relations matters from 1981 to 1983.
 She then became a litigation associate from with the firm of Fedorko, Gilbert, & Lanctot, in Morrisville, Pennsylvania, until 1985, handling civil and criminal cases, including commercial litigation, personal injury, domestic relations, real property and estates.
 From 1985 to 1987, she served as law clerk to Loren A. Smith, Chief Judge of the United States Court of Federal Claims.

 From 1987 to 2003, Sweeney served in the United States Department of Justice, first as a trial attorney in the General Litigation Section of the Environment and Natural Resources Division until 1999, and then as an Attorney Advisor for the Office of Intelligence Policy and Review.
 In the latter position, she prepared applications and motions on behalf of various United States intelligence agencies for presentation to the Foreign Intelligence Surveillance Court.
 Sweeney then served as a Special Master for the United States Court of Federal Claims from 2003 to 2005.

-Federal judicial service
+Claims court service

-On October 24, 2005, Sweeney was appointed a Judge of the United States Court of Federal Claims by President George W. Bush.
-She was confirmed by the United States Senate and entered duty on December 14, 2005.
-On July 12, 2018 President Donald Trump designated her as Chief Judge. and she served in that capacity until October 19, 2020.
+On October 24, 2005, Sweeney was appointed a judge of the United States Court of Federal Claims by President George W. Bush.
+She was confirmed by the United States Senate on October 21, 2005 and received her commission on October 24, 2005.
+She took her seat on December 14, 2005.
+On July 12, 2018 President Donald Trump designated her as chief judge. and she served in that capacity until October 19, 2020.
 She assumed senior status on October 23, 2020.